 “The proposed Telecommunications Business Act will put users who purchase digital goods from other sources at risk of fraud, undermine their privacy protections, make it difficult to manage their purchases, and features like ‘Ask to Buy’ and Parental Controls will become less effective,” Apple said in a statement.

 Independent app developers in Korea were paying a 30% fee for in-app payment processing.
-Therefore, every transaction whether it be continous subscription purchase or one time payment by users, Google and Apple got 30% leaving the rest to the developers.
+Therefore, for every transaction, whether it be a continuous subscription purchase or a one-time payment by users, Google and Apple got 30% leaving the rest to the developers.
 Google and Apple stated that these commissions were necessary in order to maintain the high quality of the platform (app stores).

 Since Google and Apple are the main players in the mobile app market.
 Therefore, independent app developers have nowhere else to go.
 The law is an attempt to create a fair market environment for developers.
 Now app developers in Korea will be able to charge their users directly without having to go through Google and Apple’s in-app payment system.

 Due to the fact that Google and Apple hold over 80% of the market.
 App developers had no choice but to pay the 30% commission in the past.
 These extra fees were added to the consumers.
-The law could be lower prices for apps overall in Korea.
+The law could lower prices for apps overall in Korea.
 In addition, consumers will have a lot more choices in how they want to pay for a particular app.
+Moreover, the legislation seeks to ensure that tech companies obtain proper consent from users regarding the collection and use of their personal information.
+By placing stricter regulations on data handling practices, the law aims to safeguard user privacy and grant individuals greater control over their online data.

 While Naver is the top search engine in South Korea, Google in Korea is on the rise.
 Google has created over 50,000 jobs in Korea.
 As well as, many business opportunities once entering Korea despite having many sanctions placed on them by the Korean government.
 In addition, Google has provided platforms such as AI technology and apps, mobile, and cloud computing services.
 These services have helped support measures to foster startups in Korea.
 Google has also established Google Startup Campus to help Korean startups, partners, and creators enter the global market.